One-wall handball: Competitions

 There are several major international competitions held in the sport, in addition to clubs/communities/regional associations across the globe hosting their own local/regional tournaments.

 The European 1-Wall Tour is a Wallball circuit around Europe.
 Six to eight nations host an Open each year, each one inclusive and encouraging with grades for top senior players right through to beginners.

-The Handball International Championships are organised by the CIJB (also known as the International Ball game Confederation) annually with the country federations that are part of the CIJB represented (Argentina, Belgium, Colombia, Ecuador, France, Italy, Mexico, Netherlands, Spain, Uruguay and England).
+The Handball International Championships are organised by the International Ball game Confederation (CIJB) annually with the country federations that are part of the CIJB represented (Argentina, Belgium, Colombia, Ecuador, France, Italy, Mexico, Netherlands, Spain, Uruguay and England).

 A World Championships for the sport is also organised by the World Handball Council every three years (with the World Handball Council representing the handball federations of USA (United States Handball Association), Ireland (GAA Handball Ireland), Canada (Canadian Handball Association), Australia, Japan, Puerto Rico and Czech Republic) although players representing countries not formally part of the council are welcome to take part in the council's World Championships.
+The 2024 World Wallball Championships took place in Ireland from August 18–23 at the University of Limerick Sports Arena, with players from 13 different countries taking part.